-Under case law and doctrine, prosecutors or courts are allowed to confiscate secondary proceeds (assets or items).
+Pursuant to case law and doctrine, prosecutors or courts are allowed to confiscate secondary proceeds (assets or items).
 However, there must be a paper trail that demonstrates a nexus between the secondary proceeds to be confiscated and the offence committed.
-If the proof of such nexus cannot be provided, authorities would have to, should the requirements be fulfilled, uphold a compensation claim.
+If the proof of such nexus cannot be provided, authorities would have to, should the requirements be fulfilled, uphold a claim for compensation (see question 29).